TEMP Goes to School

-The Susan Anderson Kerr Scholarship and the
+The Susan Anderson Kerr Scholarship

 We’re looking forward to meeting more students and teachers and introducing them to their musical roots!
-If you know any young musicians or instructors who are interested in these opportunities, or would like to support our efforts in any way, please call (512) 377-6961 and leave a message, or email us!
+If you know any instructors who are interested in these opportunities, or would like to support our efforts in any way, please call (512) 377-6961 and leave a message, or email us!
 All contributions to the scholarship, or directly to TEMP, are fully tax-deductible.

 Free Online Coursera Course:

-Deciphering Secrets: Unlocking the Manuscripts
+Deciphering Secrets: The Illuminated Manuscripts

-of Medieval Spain
+of Medieval Europe

 We are delighted to announce that our Convivencia CD has been recommended as supplemental material for the free, online Coursera course, Deciphering Secrets: The Illuminated Manuscripts of Medieval Europe, taught by Dr. Roger L. Martínez-Dávila and Dr. Ana B. Sanchez-Prieto.
 See the intro video for the course below.
 TEMP's music is featured in the Week #5 video, "Digital Narration of the 'La Mota' Case Study."